-Choosing a web hosting provider can feel like a daunting task at times.
-There are thousands upon thousands of hosts, all claiming to provide the best service.
-There are, however, a number of criteria you can use to evaluate your options.
-The main factors you will want to look for include speed, support, cost, security, and scalability.
+Choosing a web hosting provider can feel like a daunting task at times since thousands of hosts claim to provide the best service.
+Despite these claims, there are several criteria you can use to accurately evaluate your options.
+To start with, look for the main factors of speed, support, cost, security, and scalability.
 The order of the importance of these factors will vary from person to person.

 What Does a Web Hosting Provider Do for You?

-A web hosting provider gives you access to advanced webservers that will store and run your website’s files.
-They will also provide a fast and reliable internet connection to your website so people from around the world can easily access it.
-There are, of course, a variety of other things that hosting providers do for their customers.
+A web hosting provider gives you access to advanced web servers that store and run your website’s files.
+The company will also provide a fast and reliable internet connection to your website so people worldwide can easily access it.
+Hosting providers do various things for their customers.
 In this section, we’ll go over the basic services a web host provides.

 Your domain name is who you are on the internet.
 While it’s technically possible to host a website without a domain name and only an IP address, nobody would be able to find you, much less remember the name of your site.

-You could technically set something similar up yourself, but doing so would take a considerable amount of effort and expense.
-A web hosting company takes care of the hard work and makes sure your site is accessible to the public.
+You could technically set something similar up at your home or office, but doing so would take considerable effort and expense.
+A web hosting company takes care of the hard work and ensures your site is accessible to the public.

-As we mentioned earlier, there are many factors that go into selecting a web host.
+Many factors go into selecting a web host.
 The aspects most important to you will vary.
-Below are some of the variables to consider before choosing a web hosting provider.
+Below are some variables to consider before choosing a web hosting provider.

-The amount of traffic your site gets is going to have a major impact on what type of hosting you need.
-If you are running a small site with little traffic, for example, shared hosting is the best option.
-For sites that get significantly more traffic, a virtual private server (VPS) is often the way to go if your site gets significantly more traffic.
+The amount of traffic your site gets will significantly impact what type of hosting you need.
+For example, shared hosting is the best option if you run a small site with little traffic.
+A virtual private server (VPS) is often the way to go if your site gets significantly more traffic.

 Some sites will receive a large amount of traffic.
-In fact, this is the goal of most companies, particularly those selling products on an ecommerce site.
+This is the goal of most companies, particularly those selling products on an e-commerce site.
 You might have a much smaller, dedicated audience that might not require large amounts of bandwidth.
-The amount of traffic you receive will have an impact on your bottom line.
+The amount of traffic you receive will impact your bottom line.

-The amount you pay for hosting is largely dependent on the type of hosting you purchase.
+The amount you pay for hosting largely depends on the type of hosting you purchase.
 Each has its advantages and disadvantages.

-The main advantage of shared hosting is its price.
-However, you are also at the mercy of the bandwidth other sites on the same server use.
+The main advantage of shared hosting is its price, yet you are also at the mercy of the bandwidth other sites on the same server use.
 If a large amount of traffic is going to another site on the same server, it slows your site down considerably.

-Also, if another site on the same server is engaging in nefarious behavior and has its IP blocked by spam filters, your site may be affected as well.
-Reliable hosting providers prevent this but you should take this possibility into account.
+Also, if another site on the same server engages in nefarious behavior and has its IP blocked by spam filters, your site may also be affected.
+Reliable hosting providers prevent this, but consider this possibility.

 Virtual Private Server Hosting

-Virtual Private Server (VPS) hosting is the next step up in web hosting technology.
-While you still share the same physical server with other sites, you are set up with a unique virtual server and a unique IP address.
-This unique IP address keeps your site separate from other sites on the server.
+VPS hosting is the next step up in web hosting technology.
+While you still share the same physical server with other sites, you are set up with a unique virtual server and IP address.
+This unique IP address keeps your site separate from others on the server.

-If you choose VPS hosting you have the advantage of being able to manage more features on your server yourself and eliminate blacklisting risks like those with shared hosting.
-There are some limitations on how much traffic a VPS can handle, but most sites for individuals or small businesses will never come close to exceeding tehse limtiations.
+If you choose VPS hosting, you can manage more features on your server and eliminate blacklisting risks like those with shared hosting.
+There are some limitations on how much traffic a VPS can handle, but most sites for individuals or small businesses will never come close to exceeding these limitations.

 With dedicated hosting, your physical server or servers are for your website only.
 This is a more expensive type of hosting, but it is also the most reliable.